 Have you heard of Palo Santo?
 I'm in LOVE with it!

-I first learned about Palo Santo when I was working at a small crystal and metaphysical shop in Lake Tahoe.
+I first learned about the uses of Palo Santo when I was working at a small crystal and metaphysical shop in Lake Tahoe.
 We sold these wonderful little sacred sticks there and I was immediately drawn to them.

-Fascinated, I looked up the properties and discovered the incredible magic that these simple looking little sticks of wood held.
+Fascinated, I looked up the properties and discovered the incredible magic that these simple looking little “holy sticks” of wood held.

 I immediately started burning palo santo in the morning before opening the shop and found it to be a wonderfully effective way to energetically cleanse the shop and quickly raise the vibration at the start of the day.

 I also started to share and recommend it with many of my customers so they could experience the blessings of this plant as well.